 • Association for Contextual Behavioral Science

-Daphne Ng is a Licensed Marriage and Family Therapist, who earned her Master’s degree in Counseling Psychology from Santa Clara University and her Bachelor’s degree from the University of California San Diego.
-She is a first-generation Asian-American, and she is passionate about working with acculturation issues around loss, emotional attunement, racial trauma, intergenerational shame, and achievement-focused stress.
+Daphne Ng (she/her) is a Licensed Marriage and Family Therapist who earned her Master’s degree in Counseling Psychology from Santa Clara University.
+As a second generation Asian-American, she is passionate about working with acculturation issues around loss, emotional attunement, intergenerational shame, and achievement-focused stress.

-Daphne is also a Certified Grief Recovery Specialist and aspires to normalize talking about grief, which is a natural emotional response to loss.
-There are over forty kinds of loss, including loss of trust and loss of a home, and Daphne works with clients to lessen the pain of their loss without diminishing its significance.
+Daphne is also a Certified Grief Recovery Specialist and aspires to normalize talking about grief, which is a natural emotional response to losses that are tangible and intangible.
+She works with clients to lessen the pain of their loss without diminishing its significance.
+In addition to grief work, she has received specialized training for treating anxiety, in particular selective mutism and obsessive-compulsive disorder (OCD).
+She helps clients examine and recontextualize unhelpful patterns in order to get unstuck and to live fuller lives.

 Daphne’s path as a therapist started on the receiving end as a client herself, and she recognizes that asking for help is hard and receiving it may be harder still.
-She supports clients in a non-stigmatizing, trauma-informed approach, and her priority is to facilitate a brave and compassionate space where clients can show up and get unstuck through this process.
-Her clinical experience includes providing individual and group therapy to kids and teens in school-based settings and residential care, facilitating workshops for teens on the intersectionality of their cultural identities and mental health, parent coaching, and providing individual and family therapy in community-based agencies.
+She supports clients in a non-stigmatizing, trauma-informed approach, and her priority is to facilitate a brave and compassionate space for clients.
+Her clinical experience includes providing individual and family therapy, leading group therapy for kids and teens in school-based settings and residential care, facilitating workshops for teens on the intersectionality of their cultural identities and mental health, and parent coaching.

 Outside of the therapy room, Daphne enjoys reading for hours at a time and planning detailed theme parties.